About the actual number of primes (3)

 THE PRIME NUMBER FUNCTION ![]()

-The prime function is defined as the number of all primes p that lie between
+is defined as the number of all primes p that lie between

 and